A simple and slightly sweet bread pudding served with a rich sauce

-Greek Pascha is the holiday which keeps on giving…leftovers.
-One of the things that our Easter season seems to leave us with plenty of is tsoureki, and we’re thrilled.
+Greek Pascha is the holiday which keeps on giving…leftovers, that is.
+One of the things that our Easter season seems to leave us with plenty of is tsoureki, and we’re thrilled because that means we can make recipes like our tsoureki bread pudding.
 It seems that most Greek homes bake a huge number of these sweet loaves during this holiday season, many of which are then are gifted to family and friends.
-If you are Greek however, you usually end up receiving as many tsourekia as you give away; you end up breaking even!
+If you are Greek however, you usually end up receiving as many tsourekia as you give away and end up breaking even!
 Good problems to have!

 This is probably one of our favourite times of year.
 In Greece, carnival season is ending and Monday marks the beginning of lent for Greek Orthodox Easter (Pascha).
 Although we live in Canada, and there are no such Carnivals, we do what we can to keep with some of the Greek traditions and customs.
 Many people have abstained from eating meat this past week and will now continue to abstain from meat, eggs and dairy until Easter Sunday.
 Whether you are fasting entirely, partially, or not at all, is of course a personal decision.
 Throughout our lives, for various reasons, we have fasted in the ways which were most appropriate for us at the time.
 One thing that has always remained constant however is that on Kathara Deftera (Clean Monday), we eat lagana.